fatih/vim-go/README.md

 # go.vim

+# ** WIP, do not use it until it's finished. **

 An attempt to bring full featured Go support to Vim.

-# ** WIP, do not use it until it's finished. **
+All necessary binaries are installed once at startup (can be disabled if path is provided, see [#Customize]()).

 ## Features